szabolcstoth/robotframework-basics/docs/01-greetings/04-extend-your-first-keyword.md

 ## Goal

-* Modify the keyword named `Print Your Name` to take a name as an argument.
+* Modify the `Print Your Name` keyword to take a name as an argument.
-* The keyword should work even if you do not specify a name, in this case the keyword should log `Jane Doe`.
+* The keyword should work even if you do not specify a name, in which case the keyword should log `Jane Doe`.

 ## Solution

 !!! info "Hints"
-    You need to define the expected arguments in the `[Arguments]` setting inside the keyword table.
+    You must define the expected arguments in the `[Arguments]` setting within the keyword table.

     [Click here to learn more about specifying arguments](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#user-keyword-arguments).